by Wyn Hilty

 Any movie with wakka-chu-wakka in it is okay by me.

 The “wakka-chukka” guitar sound was a staple of groovy 1970s songs, particularly themes and incidental music for TV shows and made-for-TV movies.
 The 1971 Isaac Hayes song “Theme from Shaft” is a fine example of the style, which has become a self-contained punchline for any reference to the blaxploitation film genre or porn.
+Also a possible nod to the 1972 album and song titled "Waka/Jawaka" by rock composer and friend of the show Frank Zappa.

 [Sung.]
 It was the third of September/A day I’ll always remember …